-If you are driving, Nizwa is a good place to stay for a few days while taking day trips out to different parts of the region.
+If you are renting a car in Oman, Nizwa is a good place to stay for a few days while taking day trips out to different parts of the region.
 Alternatively, many tour guides can be found locally in Nizwa to help plan excursions.

 The Nizwa souk is a great place to pick up souvenirs and edible treats such as candied dates, nuts and spices, and traditional Omani fragrances.
 If you are able to stop by on a Friday, you will have a unique experience witnessing the Nizwa Friday livestock market.

 Nizwa makes a wonderful base to explore surrounding towns and villages.
 Be sure to venture out to the historical town of Misfat Al Abriyeen, the crumbling eerie ruins of Al Hamra ghost town, and Oman’s most majestic natural attractions such as Jebel Shams and Jebel Akhdar.